How to Attract & Retain With Your Employee Total Rewards Program

 But are these high performers being recognized for their contribution?

-A generous recognition program can help ensure that everyone gets what they deserve.
-And programs of this nature can be a major attractor for smart, ambitious candidates who want a chance to prove themselves.
-Especially if that recognition has a monetary value, such as a performance bonus.
+An employee recognition program can help ensure that everyone gets what they deserve.
+And programs of this nature can be a major attractor for smart, ambitious candidates who want a chance to prove themselves, especially if that recognition has a monetary value, such as a performance bonus.

 3 important things to know about recognition programs